VivekCGV/VivekCGV/README.md

 <p>- Have React and TypeScript in my breakfast, Tailwind CSS and Next.js in lunch and eh!
 Redux in dinner 🥂</p>
 <p>- In my brunch, I tried out technologies like Three.js, Framer-motion and Firebase 🍽️</p>
 <p>- Building projects just like having water in a day, yes!
 I drink and build a lot 🥤🏗️</p>
-<p>- Can't rest my ass all day in chair so I do aerobics every day🤸🏽‍♀️</p>

 <br>